- Does Math ITEP offer a BA or BS degree and how many units does the degree require?

 - How long does it take for one to complete the Integrated Teaching option?

 Typically this degree takes 5 academic years; however, with fast-track ITEP (fITEP) you take summer bridge courses targeted to complete the degree within 4 academic years, assuming that you take a pertinent full load (15-18 units) in most semesters and pass all courses.
 See a roadmap and/or program plan posted on this website for details on how to plan your courses.

 It is extremely important that you have a program planner completed in the first semester (with the help of a math faculty advisor) so you can stay on track.
+We suggest that you do NOT solely rely of the GET generated planner.
 Students who do not plan ahead end up taking much longer to graduate.
-Note also that not all courses are offered in all semesters, so plan accordingly.
+Note also that NOT all courses are offered in all semesters, so plan accordingly.

 In the first semester!
 Math is hierarchical, and you MUST take as many lower divison math courses as you can in the first couple of semesters so you can complete all prerequisite courses.
 This in turn will enable you to get into upper division math courses in the third year.
 The gatekeeper courses to most upper division math is Math 3450, and your goal should be to complete it in fall of year 3.
 Note that Math 2450 is pre-requisite to Math 3450.

 - How about GE courses?
 When should I take them?